peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Returns a number with the value exponent*2^significand.
 * `static EFloat Create​(long mantissaLong,
       int exponentSmall)`<br>
- Returns a number with the value exponent*2^significand.
 * `static EFloat Create​(long mantissaLong,
       long exponentLong)`<br>
  Returns a number with the value exponent*2^significand.
 * `static EFloat Create​(EInteger mantissa,
       int exponentSmall)`<br>
- Returns a number with the value exponent*2^significand.
 * `static EFloat Create​(EInteger mantissa,
       long exponentLong)`<br>
  Returns a number with the value exponent*2^significand.